 If you have a rash with red, purple or bluish lesions that itches and spreads, you may have lichen planus.
 This disease is triggered by the immune system in response to stress, allergens or a viral infection.
 It may affect the skin, scalp and nails, as well as the mouth and the genitals.
 Discomfort can range from mild to severe, and effective lichen planus treatments help to relieve the symptoms and facilitate healing.
 (1)

 As stated by the American Academy of Dermatology (AAD), while the rash is unsightly and uncomfortable, this condition is not considered serious, nor is it contagious.
 It can develop in one or more locations on the body.
 (2) The medical community estimates it affects 0.1 percent to 4 percent of the general population, primarily between the ages of 30 and 60.
 As a matter of fact, lichen planus affects both men and women, but it most often occurs in women during perimenopause.
-(2)
+(3)

 There is widespread disagreement whether lichen planus is an autoimmune disease or the body’s natural reaction to an allergen.
 Regardless of how it is classified, the result is an aggressive and uncomfortable rash that can affect virtually every part of the body.
 Lichen planus that affects the skin is also known as cutaneous lichen planus.
 However, some individuals may only experience oral lichen planus.
 (4) It’s important to see your health care professional for a proper diagnosis since there are a few different types, plus sometimes lichen planus may resemble other conditions such as pityriasis lichenoides.

 4 Main Types of Lichen Planus

 - Reticular: Features a white web-like pattern that is easy to discern in lichen planus pictures.
 This pattern is called “Wickham’s Striae.”

 - Erosive: A bright red rash that typically affects mucous membranes including the mouth and genitals.
 In more severe cases, ulceration can occur.